Copies of the Councils polices can be downloaded below:

 As a safeguard to the proper discharge of this accountability, external auditors in the public sector give an independent opinion on public bodies’ financial statements.
 They may also review, and report on, aspects of public bodies' arrangements to ensure the proper conduct of their financial affairs, and those to manage their performance and use of resources.

-The Financial Regulations were reviewed at the Annual Meeting of the Council on 3 May 2022.
+The Financial Regulations were reviewed at the Annual Meeting of the Council on 3 May 2022 and revised at the Full Council meeting on 7 June 2022.

 Standing orders are the written rules of a local Council.
 They are used to confirm a Council’s internal organisational, administrative and procurement procedures and procedural matters for meetings.
 They are not the same as the policies of a Council but they may refer to them.
 A local Council must have standing orders for the procurement of contracts.